-UNHCR understands that a number of community members are not utilizing facebook, whether due to the prohibitive cost of a data package, or for reasons related to digital literacy.
-As such, a hotline has been linked up with the Jaguar platform to provide an alternative channel.
+UNHCR understands that a number of community members are not utilizing Facebook, whether due to the prohibitive cost of a data package, or for reasons related to digital literacy.
+As such, a hotline was linked to the Jaguar Facebook platform to provide an alternative channel.

-A very popular animal on the southern border, the protector of the fields and the guardian of the jungle, an animal that everyone knows and that has been venerated for thousands of years: The Jaguar.
+The Jaguar: a very popular animal on the southern border, the protector of the fields and the guardian of the jungle; an animal that everyone knows and that has been venerated for thousands of years.